Yaruno292/ExcelToJson/README.md

 If its not valid it sets the time to 0, and displays an error.
 It also checks if chainWithNextRequest has a true or false.

+## How to install/use
+Download the project and open the index.html
+* Edge is able to run the script no problem due to bad security.
+* Chrome needs a host for the script to gain acces to the files.
+* You can upload it to an sql server and acces it as a site. (meant to be)

 ## Edit the code
 If you want to add things to the code you can simply edit the strings. jsonText.innerHTML changes the text in the textarea,